 Prep Your Health by Reviewing Important PaperworkPosted on by

-The importance of proofreading everything you write before you turn it in is a lesson many people learn in elementary school, and– throughout much of our early lives–applies almost exclusively to things like book reports and term papers.
+The importance of proofreading everything you write before you turn it in is a lesson many people learn in elementary school.
+For much of our early lives, the lesson applies almost exclusively to things like book reports and term papers.

 The need to check personal paperwork for errors and omissions becomes even more important in adulthood when the information is about you but written by other people and has to do with things like prescription medications, medical history, and emergency planning.